 - If a business meeting begins at 10:00am, what time should you arrive? - If you have a doctor's appointment at 9:00am, what time should you arrive? - If you are going to meet your friend for coffee at 11:00am, what time should you arrive?
 How long would you stay? - If your friend is having a large party that starts at 2:00pm, what time should you arrive?
-How long would you stay? - Are deadlines generally flexible or strictly adhered to? - Do people need to stand in line or is it first come, first serve? - What is more important the greater good of the society or the individual welfare of a person? - Is it considered rude or is it appropriate to talk with acquaintances about money matters? - Generally speaking, is it insulting or is it caring to comment to someone about their weight?
+How long would you stay? - Are deadlines generally flexible or are they generally strictly adhered to? - Do people need to stand in line or is it first come, first serve? - What is more important the greater good of the society or the individual welfare of a person? - Is it better to be selfless and cooperative or independent and assertive? - Is it considered rude or is it appropriate to talk with acquaintances about money matters? - Generally speaking, is it insulting or is it caring to comment to someone about their weight? - When greeting an acquaintance, is it more common to give a handshake or a hug?